Kittensx/Lora-Tag-Frequency/README.md

 # Lora-Tag-Frequency
 This Python script is designed to scan specified directories for metadata in various file types and export it in both JSON/YAML and CSV formats.
 It also supports monitoring directories for new files and keeping a structured database of scanned files.

+# NOTES!!!
+1) This is a Version 1 file.
+Not all features have been implemented.
+In particular, watchdog functionality / monitoring folders for new files is not implemented.
+2) This file works but the path is hardcoded for the folder.
+Change Line 166 "directories_to_scan" to the directory you wish to monitor.

 ## Features
 - Scans `.pt`, `.pth`, `.safetensors`, and user-defined file types.
 - Exports metadata to JSON/YAML and CSV formats.